 Initially testing is in level flight begins with simply slowing to 80 knots straight and level and extend the flaps with hands free and determine the roll and pitch.
-Typically, a small roll is not uncommon and there is a tendency for initial pitch up.
+Typically, a small roll is not uncommon with flap extension and there is a tendency for initial pitch up.
 Normally 5 clicks of down trim settles the plane to a 75 knot glide.
-Roll is first corrected with rudder then aileron to determine the amount of aileron needed to correct roll due to flap extension.
+Roll is first corrected with rudder then aileron to determine the amount of aileron/rudder that is needed to correct roll due to flap extension.
 Flaps are retracted and the roll is noted again.
-If roll is very low stalls tend to be straight ahead or when turning (30 degrees of bank max is normal).
+If roll with flap extension is very low, stalls tend to be straight ahead even when accomplishing a turning stall (30 degrees of bank max is normal).
 The aircraft power is pulled to idle and speed decreases rapidly with flaps fully down.
 As the stall is approached the buffet is noted about 3 knots prior to a slight nose bobble.
-Control stick forces suddenly lighten prior to the burble and is my first indication of an impending stall.
-Once the burble begins the typical nose rise is less than clean and the stall is quite abrupt.
-Stall strips do not give much more advance warning in my opinion but the stick force lightening is very evident as is a pre stall buffet warning.
-Pitch control is noticeably lighter so it is easy to overcontrol during the stall recovery.
-At the stall, full power and smooth pitch input to break the stall and arrest the rate of descent must be practiced due to light pitch control feel.
-As flaps are retracted slowly continue the climb.
+Control stick forces suddenly lighten as the downwash over the flaps peaks prior to the burble and is my first indication of an impending stall.
+Once the burble begins the typical nose rise is less than when clean and the stall is quite abrupt.
+Stall strips do not give much more advance warning in my opinion, but the stick force lightening is very evident as is a pre stall buffet warning.
+Pitch control is noticeably lighter, so it is easy to overcontrol during the stall recovery.
+At the stall, full power and smooth pitch input to break the stall and arrest the rate of descent must be practiced due to light pitch control feel and the possibility of overcontrol is higher possibly causing a secondary stall.
+During the recovery from the approach to the stall, as the stall is broken and descent rate stopped, flaps are retracted slowly to initiate a slow climb and prevent airspeed bleed off.
 At any time once the initial nose drop has occurred followed by the nose rise with full flaps, aileron input to control roll can and will greatly increase the chance of severe wing drop.
-Failure to relax the back pressure with aileron will lead to a quick over-rotation and unless the stick is centered immediately a rapid spin entry is possible.
-To improve pilot technique I fly a slow flight drill in or near the burble at bank angles of 15 degrees and roll rates that are fairly aggressive to allow the trainee to become familiar with low speed maneuvering near the stall with flaps.
+Failure to relax the back pressure with aileron will lead to a quick over-rotation and unless the stick is centered immediately a rapid spin entry is possible if back pressure is not released.
+To improve pilot technique, I fly a lot of slow flight drills at or near the burble at bank angles of 15 degrees and roll rates that are fairly aggressive to allow the trainee to become familiar with low speed maneuvering near the stall with flaps without overcontrolling.